I'll Be There (Jackson 5 song)

-The Jackson 5 version

 Release and reaction

-In his autobiography Moon Walk, Michael Jackson noted that "I'll Be There" was the song that solidified The Jackson 5's careers and showed audiences that the group had potential beyond bubblegum pop.
+In his 1988 autobiography Moonwalk, Michael Jackson noted that "I'll Be There" was the song that solidified The Jackson 5's careers and showed audiences that the group had potential beyond bubblegum pop.
 Said Allmusic about the song, "Rarely, if ever, had one so young sung with so much authority and grace, investing this achingly tender ballad with wisdom and understanding far beyond his years".
-Jackson turned 12 one day after the song was released.
+Michael turned 12 one day after the song was released.

+Record World said that the "change of pace [in using a slower tempo song than usual] showcases the group's versatility."

 The most successful single ever released by the Jackson 5, "I'll Be There" sold 4.2 million copies in the United States, and 6.1 million copies worldwide.
 It replaced Marvin Gaye's "I Heard It Through the Grapevine" as the most successful single released on Motown in the US, a record it held until the release of Lionel Richie's duet with Diana Ross, "Endless Love" (1981).
 Outside the US, "I Heard It Through the Grapevine" remained Motown's biggest-selling record with worldwide sales of over seven million copies.

 The song held the number-one position on the Billboard Pop Singles Chart for five weeks from October 17 to November 14, replacing "Cracklin' Rosie" by Neil Diamond; it was succeeded by "I Think I Love You" by The Partridge Family.
 "I'll Be There" was also a number-one hit on the Billboard Best Selling Soul Singles Chart for six weeks, and a number 4 hit in the United Kingdom.
 The single's B-side was "One More Chance", a song from their second album.

 "I'll Be There" was the Jackson 5's final number-one Hot 100 hit as a group.
 For the rest of their career as a major-label act, Jackson 5 singles would climb no higher than number 2.
 Michael Jackson scored numerous number-one hits as a solo artist, beginning with "Ben" in 1972.
+In 2020, Busta Rhymes released a song titled “Look Over Your Shoulders” featuring vocals from Kendrick Lamar, sampling “I’ll Be There”.

 The song was remixed by Wayne Wilkins for the 2009 release The Remix Suite.